 When I graduated from college I went to work as an engineer at a large automotive manufacturer.
 At this company a significant differentiation was made between engineering graduates and ET graduates.
 The ET students filled technician jobs.
 They set up vehicles with instrumentation and actually took the vehicles out and did the testing, and depending upon their ability, did some data analysis.
 The engineering students got jobs as project engineers.
 They would specify what tests are done, assign the tasks to the technicians, analyze the data, write reports, and give presentations to management.
 In talking with many of my colleagues that worked at other large companies, the job divisions and classifications were very similar to my experience.
 Later in my career, I took a job at a small supplier (~600 employees) to the diesel engine industry.
 At this company new employees were treated the same and got similar job assignments whether they had an engineering degree, or an ET degree.
 In a number of cases ET degreed personnel moved into management positions and oversaw people with engineering degrees.
 At this company you were assigned projects and moved up in the company based upon your job performance and the degree was irrelevant.
 In my experience and with discussions with many former NMU ET graduates, it seems that most smaller companies adapt this philosophy.

 Another difference between engineering and ET degrees is the ability to get licensed as a professional engineer.
 Registration as a professional engineer is required for engineers making final decisions that can have an impact on the health and welfare of the general public.
 A large majority of the mechanical and electrical engineers across the country are not licensed professional engineers.
 It is most common in the civil engineering disciplines.
 Engineers working in the building design and consulting fields often find it beneficial to be licensed.
 In Michigan the process to become licensed is; 1.
 Graduate from an accredited engineering program, 2.
 Pass the Fundamentals of Engineering Exam, 3.
 Work in industry for a minimum of 7 years under the guidance of a professional engineer, 4.
 Pass the Practice of Engineering Exam.
 Notice the first step was to graduate from an engineering program.
 An ET degree does not meet the requirements in Michigan.
 Each state has their own specific requirements and procedure for obtaining licensure in that state.
-About half of the states, including Wisconsin, accept an ET degree from an accredited program as satisfying the formal education requirements.
+About two thirds of the states, including Wisconsin, accept an ET degree from an accredited program as satisfying the formal education requirements.
 Both the Mechanical Engineering Technology and Electronics Technology programs at NMU have been accredited by ABET, therefore meeting the initial requirements for professional engineer licensure in these states.
 Accreditation means that an independent evaluation of the program was done and the program was approved as having met the requirements of the accrediting body.
 Engineering and ET programs in the US are accredited by ABET (www.ABET.org).

 The last perspective I usually review is that of the student.
 What type of individual is best suited for each degree?
 In general, those most suited for the ET program are the “hands-on” type of individual.
 This may be the student who took small engines, or machine shop in high school, or the person who likes tinkering on their snowmobile or dirt bike on the weekends.
 The very academic student, the one who took AP calculus in high school, who gets a 28 or 29 on the ACT, and who would rather mess around on their computer than mess around in the garage, may find an appropriate fit in an engineering degree program.